cerovina/Email-Client/README.md

 ## January 2024 📅

 ### Update 3: Profile Design
 The user now has a profile which resembles Gmail, although simplified.
-I added buttons on which I will be working on in the future, adding functionalities to each of them (Compose, Inbox, Sent and Trash).
+I added components on which I will be working on in the future, adding functionalities to each of them (Compose, Inbox, Sent and Trash).
 The user now also has an option to add a profile picture which will be displayed over the placeholder square, once added.
-I named the app Pear Link.
+I named the app PearLink.